Explore the Job

-Counselors must have completed one year of college and be at least 19 years old.
+Counselors must have completed one year of college and be at least 19 years of age.

-Our staff members must possess the highest moral character and serve as a positive role model, while living with and supervising our campers.
+Our staff members must possess the highest moral character and serve as positive role models while living with and supervising our campers.

 Male camp counselors live in a cabin with one other counselor and eight campers.
 They teach or assist in one or more activities and have other free-time and night-time duties.
 Female camp counselors teach or assist in one or more activities and have other free-time and night-time duties.
 Patience and flexibility are probably the two qualities that are most important when working as a counselor.

 Going 110% every day is important.
-Campers are inspired by your energy, so counselors must have a high energy level, every day.
+Campers are inspired by your energy and enthusiasm, so counselors must have a high energy level every day.
 If you’re having fun, the campers are having fun.

 Working at Falling Creek is a 24/7 job.
-You have to be able to handle anything at 3PM or 3AM.
-The day never ends, but you can’t really beat the type of day that you have.
+You have to be able to handle anything – at 3PM or 3AM.
+The day never ends, but you can’t really beat the type of day you will have!

 The Benefits: What You Can Expect From Us